TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 27/Deuteronomy 27.20.md

 ---

-Cursed be he that lieth with his father's wife, because he hath uncovered his father's skirt.
-And all the people shall say, Amen.
+'Cursed is he who lies with his father's wife, because he has uncovered his father's skirt.'
+All the people shall say, 'Amen.'